 If you’re embarking on your first app, you need to register your organisation with an Apple Developer Program and choose a distribution program.

 These programs allow developers to issue Provisioning Profiles for their apps.
 A Provisioning Profile is kind of like a passport, issued to your app by Apple, and it permits an app to be installed on particular devices.
 Each ‘passport’ contains the app’s distribution certificate, a list of UDIDs and a bunch of less interesting techy stuff.

 Usually a client gives their developer login and password access to their Developer Program.
 This ensures all apps are kept within the organisation instead of with different software vendors.
 The two programs are:

 The iOS Developer Program allows developers to provision apps for development and testing and allows you to submit to the AppStore.
 The standard program currently costs $99 per year per developer account.

 The Developer Program limits the number of devices per developer account to 100.
 Devices can only be removed (freeing up device slots) once per membership year.

 The Apple Enterprise Program is for developers who create proprietary in-house iOS apps.
-It allows developers to provision apps for unlimited devices in an organization but doesn’t allow you to submit to the App Store (you can be enrolled in both Standard and Enterprise programs if necessary).
+It allows developers to provision apps for unlimited devices in an organisation but doesn’t allow you to submit to the App Store (you can be enrolled in both Standard and Enterprise programs if necessary).
 The Enterprise program currently costs $299 per year.

 To register for Apple Developer Programs, every company needs a D-U-N-S number.
 DUNS (Data Universal Numbering System) numbers are a worldwide standard for business identification, assigned and maintained by a bloated American company called Dun and Bradstreet.
 A DUNS number is free to obtain unless you need one expedited.
 It takes at least 7 working days between applying for your free DUNS and Apple receiving it, so don’t leave this task until the last minute.